-Under the Savings Directive and several agreements concluded between Luxembourg and certain EU dependent or associated territories, a Luxembourg based paying agent (within the meaning of the Savings Directive) is required to withhold tax on interest and other similar income paid by it to (or under certain circumstances, to the benefit of) an individual resident in another Member State or in certain EU dependent or associated territories, unless the beneficiary of the interest payments elects for the procedure of exchange of information or for the tax certificate procedure.
-The same regime applies to payments of interest and other similar income made to certain "residual entities" within the meaning of Article 4.2 of the Savings Directive established in a Member State or in certain EU dependent or associated territories (i.e., entities which are not (i) legal persons (the Finnish and Swedish companies listed in Article 4.5 of the Savings Directive are not considered as legal persons for this purpose), (ii) whose profits are not taxed under the general arrangements for the business taxation or (iii) UCITS recognized in accordance with Council Directive 85/611/EEC or similar collective investment funds located in Jersey, Guernsey, the Isle of Man, the Turks and Caicos Islands, the Cayman Islands, Montserrat or the British Virgin Islands and have not opted to be treated as UCITS recognized in accordance with the Council Directive 85/611/EEC).
+Under the Savings Directive and several agreements concluded between Luxembourg and certain EU dependent or associated territories, a Luxembourg based paying agent (within the meaning of the Savings Directive) is required commencing July 1, 2005 to withhold tax on interest and other similar income paid by it to (or under certain circumstances, to the benefit of) an individual resident in another Member State or in certain EU dependent or associated territories, unless the beneficiary of the interest payments elects for an exchange of information or the tax certificate procedure.
+The same regime applies to payments of interest and other similar income made to certain 'residual entities' within the meaning of Article 4.2 of the Savings Directive established in a Member State or in certain EU dependent or associated territories (i.e., entities which are not legal persons (the Finnish and Swedish companies listed in Article 4.5 of the Savings Directive are not considered as legal persons for this purpose), whose profits are not taxed under the general arrangements for the business taxation and that are not, or have not opted to be treated as, UCITS recognised in accordance with the Council Directive 85/611/EEC).
 The withholding tax rate is 20% increasing to 35% as from July 1, 2011.
-The withholding tax system will only apply during a transitional period, the ending of which depends on the conclusion of certain agreements relating to information exchange with certain third countries.
+The withholding tax system will only apply during a transitional period the ending of which depends on the conclusion of certain agreements relating to information exchange with certain third countries.